BEL-Public/eeg-workflows/README.md

     --output-file output.txt
 ```

-If `volume/input.txt` exists, you should see a new file `output.txt` in the
+You should then see a new file, `output.txt`, in the `volume/` directory after
-`volume/` directory after the container finishes.
+the container finishes.

 ## Data
 The experiment-specific scripts in this repository each correspond to an